English/Humanities

 Fall, 3 credit hours GER 7

-This course is designed to acquaint students with the early emergence of a distinctively American literature.
+Course is designed to acquaint students with the early emergence of a distinctively American literature.
 Students explore the roots of American literature and how that literature makes us the Americans we are today.
 Works by major American writers such as Bradford, Bradstreet, Franklin, Jefferson, Paine, Murray, Wheatley, Sedgwick, Irving, and others comprise the foundation of the course.
 The historical, social, and political background for each period is examined with a particular eye for the intersections between Native, European, and African voices.
-Three lecture hours per week

 ENGL 208 AMERICAN LITERATURE COMES OF AGE: 1830 - 1920